mikef80/mikef80/README.md

 - I recently built a Wordle! spinoff called [Colourdle!](http://colourdle.co.uk).
 It appears to have inspired others to build their own take on the game!
 I plan to revisit this and try rebuilding it as a React PWA.
 - I've just developed my first Chrome extension, designed to hide archived repositories from view on GitHub.
-- I currently building a Radiation Calculator app, designed to calculate safe exposure durations to radiation by emergency service workers, such as Paramedics.
+- I'm currently building a Radiation Calculator app, designed to calculate safe exposure durations to radiation by emergency service workers, such as Paramedics.
 The idea for this came from my time as a HART Paramedic.